erhanbaris/erhanbaris.com/posts/How-do-I-track-my-baby-s-sleep.md

 **OpenCV** has facial recognition, but the results were not very consistent.
 The best solution I could find for my needs was **Google MediaPipe**[^6]</sup>.
 It can easily detect facial features with face mesh.

 {% call info() %}
-If anyone is interested, they can check out [{% call fontawesome('fab', 'github') %}{% endcall %} third method folder](https://github.com/erhanbaris/baby-sleep-track/blob/main/approach-3).
+If anyone is interested, they can check out [<i class="fa fa-github" aria-hidden="true"></i> third method folder](https://github.com/erhanbaris/baby-sleep-track/blob/main/approach-3).
 {% endcall %}

 <figure>